🧠Second Brain

 As with Creativity vs Productivity, I try to embrace the block and do some creative work instead.
 Writing is supposed to be hard.
 If you go on and get over the first 10 minutes (Ultradian Rhythm), you will get into the flow and Deep Work again.

 What else can we learn from writer’s block?
-Have clear Strategy and Goals which brings you clarity and instead of adding, subtract (Subtract Derek Sivers) first.
+Have clear Strategy and Goals that brings you Clarity and instead of adding, subtract (RW Subtract Derek Sivers) first.

 # Other resources I found helpful